 Through Montgomery, U.S. 80 joins Interstate 65 from a short freeway connector east of Montgomery Regional Airport (MHM) and U.S. 31 (Mobile Highway).
 Approved by AASHTO on June 13, 1992, the overlap takes U.S. 80 north to South Boulevard, an arterial belt route around the south side of Montgomery.
 U.S. 82 accompanies U.S. 80 to East Boulevard, where it splits to the southeast as U.S. 231 north merges with U.S. 80 east.

-Prior to fall 2011, U.S. 80 extended north along East Boulevard to Atlanta Highway, where it rejoined its original route through Montgomery east to Mt.
+Prior to Fall 2011, U.S. 80 extended north along East Boulevard to Atlanta Highway, where it rejoined its original route through Montgomery east to Mt.
 Meigs.
-The route was realigned at that time to overlap with Interstate 86 east from Exits 6 to 16.
-Alabama 126 overlays a portion of the old route.
+The route was realigned at that time to overlap with Interstate 85 east from Exit 6 to Exit 16.
+Alabama State Route 126 overlays a portion of the old alignment.

 U.S. 80 and Interstate 85 parallel each other east to Shorter and Tuskegee, where U.S. 29 ties in from the south.
 U.S. 29 part ways with U.S. 80 to accompany the I-85 corridor northeast to Auburn, Opelika and Atlanta while U.S. 80 diverges to the south along a rural, two-lane highway to Ladonia, and a five-lane boulevard east into Phenix City.
 Turning north with U.S. 280, U.S. 80 shifts onto a freeway bypass across the north side of Phenix City into Columbus, Georgia.